 St. John’s International Airport Authority

-St. John’s International Airport Authority is a private, not-for-profit, non-share corporation that exists to provide a safe and efficient transportation facility at Newfoundland and Labrador’s premier transportation gateway.
+St. John’s International Airport Authority is a private, non-for-profit, non-share capital corporation that exists to provide a safe and efficient transportation facility at Newfoundland and Labrador’s premier transportation gateway.

 We generate our own revenue, raise our own capital, pay municipal taxes, and pay rent to the Federal Government on an annual basis to operate the Airport on behalf of the community we serve.
 We are committed to offering an outstanding airport experience for our passengers and enhancing the economic and social well-being of our community.